-The 2019-20 FAFSA, or Free Application for Federal Student Aid, has been online since October 1, and reports indicate that several hundred thousand students have already submitted their information.
+The FAFSA, or Free Application for Federal Student Aid, goes online October 1, and reports indicate that several hundred thousand students have already submitted their information.
 This is very good news, as it gives the college decision-makers ample time to make financial aid offers along with admissions acceptances, and also puts students in line to be eligible for the maximum available amount of support.

 If you have not started your FAFSA yet, here are some of the key completion steps you will need to make so you don’t miss out:

 • Get an FSA ID: Both students and parents of dependent students need an FSA ID to log onto the FAFSA site and electronically sign the application.